Place of Employment: The Joint Commission

 CBA Involvement: CBA @ the Bar blog steering committee member, Creative Arts Committee Co-Chair

 A Paragraph Describing Your Professional Background: Before pursuing a legal career, Natalie spent several years in the microbiology department at Evanston Hospital where she conducted comparative research studies, performed quality control testing, and worked on state-of-the-art medical device technology.
 After doing a swift 180 and finding law as her true calling, Natalie focused her efforts into intellectual property.
-While working with Advitam IP, she has gained experience in trademark litigation, copyright infringement, and other IP-related disputes.
+Natalie spent a few years advising clients on matters pertaining to trademarks, copyrights, and patents.
+In this capacity, she represented clients across diverse sectors such as technology, healthcare, manufacturing, and consumer goods, maximizing the value organizations derived from innovation initiatives amidst dynamic regulatory landscapes.

 Prior to law school, Natalie attended Loyola University Chicago and received a Bachelor of Science in Molecular Biology, with a minor in Biostatistics, gaining valuable co-op experience in pharmaceuticals as well as research and development.

-Natalie’s background in science in combination with a broad range of IP experience allows her to provide unique guidance in advising clients with their litigation and enforcement strategies across a variety of industries.
+Natalie’s background in science in combination with a broad range of IP experience allows her to provide a unique and multidimensional perspective on the legal and business issues that companies encounter.

 A Paragraph Describing Your Interests When You Aren’t Billing or Blogging:

 When Natalie is not busy working or entertaining her cat, she loves traveling and seeing the world.
-A big foodie and avid theater-nerd – she can also be found tasting new cuisines, seeing what is showing on Chicago’s Broadway stage, or binging a season of Doctor Who.
+A big foodie and avid theater-nerd – she can also be found tasting new cuisines, attending the latest show on Chicago’s Broadway stage, or binging a season of Doctor Who.

 Pieces by Natalie: